cometbft/cometbft/spec/p2p/p2p-top-level.md

 This [survey](./reactor-survey.md) discusses the communication protocols within the reactors, which informs the requirements of the p2p layer.

+The reactors can collect protocol/gossip-specific information about peers, e.g., whether they submit bad data, are slow, etc. Removing bad peers from the neighborhood typically can improve the overal network quality.
+As
+- reactor have this information
-### What does p2p expect from the reactors?
+- p2p manages the connections

+the reactors may inform p2p about bad nodes.

-- don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)
+> TODO: capture requirement that reactors don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)

-### Unclassified expectations
-> need to figure out where they come from
-> need to figure out where to put them
-- establish connections
-- prioritization of messages
-- non blocking
-- don't trust peers (DDOS-resistant)
-- manual configuration possible
+> TODO: specify what p2p should do to a bad peer

 ### Network